sanjayxzz/sanjay-pro/README.md

 # sanjay-pro
-This is My First GitHub Repository
+This is My First GitHub Repository.
+Author-Sanjay